 2 dry red chillies, broken into smaller pieces

 Salt and ground black pepper to taste.

 Heat the oil in a cast-iron or non-stick skillet

-Add the onions and red chillies and stir until the onions just begin to brown.
+Add the mustard seeds and when they sputter, add the onions and red chillies and stir until the onions get slightly translucent, just a couple of minutes.

 Add the okra and fry, stirring frequently, until they are quite brown and crispy.

 Add some salt and pepper at the very end to season.

 The Green Tomato Masial goes to Susan of The Well-Seasoned Cook for the 14th edition of her now legendary and healthful My Legume Love Affair.
 Thanks, dear Susan!